First, the good news: Outreach is thrilled to announce our newest expansion into Cambodia!

 Small Steps, Big Strides

-We’ve been working steadily to lay the groundwork in Cambodia for more than a year, and have assembled a world-class group of dedicated poverty-fighting experts who share our mission and embody our principles.
-The first few community-driven projects are underway, alongside partners who have already demonstrated the enthusiasm and dedication crucial to long-term success.
-We can’t wait to share their stories with you in the days, months, and years ahead as we work together to build a happier, more hopeful future, and continue to brighten new horizons all over the world.
+We’ve been hustling steadily to lay the groundwork in Cambodia for more than a year, and have assembled a world-class group of dedicated poverty-fighting, empowerment-promoting experts who share our mission and embody our principles.
+The first few community-led projects are underway, alongside partners who have already demonstrated the enthusiasm and dedication crucial to long-term success.
+We can’t wait to share their stories with you in the days, months, and years ahead as we work together to build a happier, more empowered future, as well as continuing to brighten new horizons all over the world.